Pasta e Fagiole

 CALAMARETTI

-Thick pasta rings cut and dyed with squid ink to look like sliced calamari (squid).
+Thick pasta rings are cut to look like sliced calamari (squid).
 An unusual cut, it is typically made only in the area around Naples, in the region of Campania (see below).
-It’s pronounced cah-lah-MAHR-ee, but everyone knows that.
+And, there’s a version colored black with actual squid ink.
+The shape is pronounced cah-lah-MAHR-ee, but everyone knows that.

 Calamaretti pasta is shaped like rings of squid.
 Photo courtesy Italen-Pasta.com.